plan-be/iode/api/ESTIM.md

 |:---|:---|
 |`IODE_REAL C_evallec(char* lec, int t)`|Evaluates a LEC expression at a specific period of time.|
 |`IODE_REAL E_StepWise(SAMPLE* smpl, char* eqname, char* cond, char* test)`|For a given equation, tries all combinations of coefficients and saves the coefficient configuration that gives the best statistical result (for a chosen test)|

+# IODE: Equation Edition and Estimation GUI {#T12}

+In IODE, equations can be created or modified in the same window.
+There are two possible cases:

+- If the equation exists, the user enters the edition window by selecting an equation and pressing ENTER.
+- If an equation must be created, the user presses INS or clicks on the button "New".

+In both cases, the same definition window is opened where all the informations defining the equation may be enterd/modified:

+- endogenous variable
+- equation in LEC
+- optionally, estimation method and sample, equation bloc, instruments.

+#### Local and global KDBs of equations and scalars {#T13}

+During the edition of an equation, two LOCAL KDBs are maintained: one for the scalars (aka coefficients) and one for the equations.
+In this way, modifications to equations / scalars remain local and are only saved in the GLOBAL KDBs (KE\_WS and KS\_WS) **at the end of the editing process, and only if the user considers it relevant**.

+#### Variables {#T14}

+If the user wants to estimate the equation, the variables found in the equation are obviously required.
+They are searched in the GLOBAL kdb KV\_WS.
+There is no LOCAL KDB of variables.

+#### Scalars {#T15}

+The scalars, on the contrary, are created on the fly if they don't exist when the equation(s) they belong are estimated.
+The default value for a scalar is `0.9` with a relaxation parameter set to `1.0`.

+If they exist in the GLOBAL KS\_WS, they are copied into the local KDB and they keep their values as starting point for the estimation.

+#### Equations {#T16}

+The principle is the same as for scalars.
+Existing equations in the global KDB are copied into the local KDB before the edition.
+Unexisting ones are created with a default value of `ENDO := 0`.

+#### Block of equations {#T17}

+If a block of more than one equation is specified in the interface, the equations belonging to the block and existing in the global KDB KE\_WS are copied into the local KDB.
+Unexisting ones are created in the local KDB with `ENDO := 0` as LEC formula.